msachi/kafka-streams-demo/README.md

 Note that in order to read the changelog stream from topic `streams-wordcount-output`, we need to set the value deserialization as `org.apache.kafka.common.serialization.LongDeserializer`.

-Let's write a message with the console producer into the input topic `streams-plaintext-input`:
+Let's write a message with the console producer into the input topic `streams-wordcount-input`:

 ```
 A book is a narcotic